-- produce personally relevant works of art that reflect cultural and historical awareness, as well as influences from the work of other artists. - become critics of their own work as well as that of others, and learn how cultural context can be presented through visual language. - develop technical competence and processes to communicate their ideas; process is valued as highly as outcomes in this course.
+- produce personally relevant works of art that reflect cultural and historical awareness, as well as influences from the work of other artists.

+- visual language.

+- this course.

 There is no exam for IB Visual Arts.
 Students are assessed through three tasks which are submitted digitally to IB for assessment at the end of the course.
 Two of these tasks are externally assessed, one is internally assessed within Rugby School Art Department and then externally moderated by IB.